Spring in the garden - September

 Harvest time is from seedling planting to harvest.
 For seeds, depending on variety, it will take an extra 6-8 weeks from germination to planting.

 Our handy calendar showing you when to plant veges and flowers in your region, including harvest dates.

 The Auckland Vegetable Gardener's DiaryChange region

-Asparagus, beetroot, bok choi, broccoli, cabbage, carrot, cauliflower, celery, coriander, kale, lettuce, mesclun, onion, parsley, parsnip, peas, potatoes, pumpkin and squash, radish, rhubarb, rocket, silverbeet, spinach, spring onions, sweetcorn, tomatoes.
+Plant asparagus, basil, beetroot, bok choi, beans, cabbage, capsicum, carrot, cauliflower, celery, chilli, coriander, courgette, cucumber, eggplant, kale, lettuce, mesclun, parsley, parsnip, peas, potatoes, pumpkin and squash, radish, rhubarb, rocket, silverbeet, spinach, spring onions, sweetcorn, tomatoes.

-Broccoli, cabbage, carrot, cauliflower, kale, lettuce, mesclun, onions, parsley, parsnip, peas, radish, rhubarb, rocket, silverbeet, spinach.
+Beetroot, bok choi, broccoli, cabbage, carrot, cauliflower, celery, coriander, kale, lettuce, mesclun, onions, parsley, parsnip, peas, radish, rhubarb, silverbeet, spinach.

 - Protect young seedlings from slugs and snails with Tui Quash.

 - An application of Tui Organic Seaweed Plant Tonic every 2-4 weeks will keep your veges thriving as it promotes strong root growth, reduces transplant shock and increases flowering capacity.